Night Fishing for Bass in Florida

 The night fishing for bass anglers’ accessories makes it possible—using “hat lights” when night fishing is a must for retying and spotting shorelines for your next cast.
 Lures with more “feel,” such as spinner-baits and buzz-baits, fish easily at night with or without a hat light.
 In Florida, a long sleeve shirt, “cotton,” as the bugs don’t like it as much, is almost required for protection against the bugs.
 You will need a “bug” zapper and heavy D.E.T. bug repellent with no wind.

-You should limit the number of rods and tackle you bring to avoid tangles and damaging equipment.
+You should limit the number of rods and tackles you bring to avoid tangles and damaging equipment.
 Single-hook lures are considerably safer at night, but treble-style hooks will help hook more fish as your reaction times are not as good at night.

 Lastly, while the hat lights help when fishing, they do hinder your sight while driving.
 With a big moon, consider turning off all extra lights and letting your eyes adjust; most times, your navigation will be more straightforward.
 Although, if traveling any length of time at average running speeds.
 A high-powered spotlight is recommended as it will provide extra distance to your ability to see ahead of you.